Simhyeon/r4d/README.md

 [Debug](./docs/debug.md)

+### 2.0 changes

+From 2.0, following changes have been updated including breaking ones.

+- Removed deprecated methods
+- Renamed concepts for better understanding
+- Relocated deterred macros into function macros
+- Added easier customizable macro extension
+- Removed closure macro
+- Now every macro is greedy
+- Pipe truncate as default
+- Hygienic processing toggle ( which is not the internal sandboxing logic but for end user )

 ### Goal

 R4d aims to be a modern alternative to m4 processor, which means

-- No trivial m4 quotes for macro definition
+- No trivial m4 quotes
-- An explicit rule for macro definition and usage so that de facto underscore rule is not necessary
+- An explicit rule for macro definition and invocation
-- Easier binding with other programming languages(Rust's c binding)
 - Enable combination of file stream and stdout
 - As expressive as current m4 macro processor

-### About versioning

-I wanted to publish the crate as fast as possible so I have made fast releases.
-Though I think "non-breaking changes in major versioning" is enough for sound versioning.
-I decided to express consistency in version number changes.
-Although it will not be completely compatible with ```semver```.

-From version 1.7.0, following rules will be applied

-- Middle number (minor number) would represents feature updates that can be configured through library.
-- Right most number or say petit number will add macro updates or new binary flag updates.
-- Left most number or major version is a breaking change.
+- Easier binding with other programming languages(Rust's c binding)

 ### CVE related issue